Add Step-up Authentication

 With step-up authentication, applications that allow access to different types of resources can require users to authenticate with a stronger authentication mechanism to access sensitive resources.
-For example, Fabrikam's Intranet requires users to authenticate with their username and password to access customer data.
-However, a request for access to employee data (which may contain sensitive salary information) triggers a stronger authentication mechanism like MFA.

 You can add step-up authentication to your app with Auth0's extensible MFA support.
 Your app can verify that the user has logged in using MFA and, if not, require the user to step-up to access certain resources.